 As you consider hiring a professional fundraising and development firm to help with your campaign, you might pause to think: “What will a manager do for me?”
 Or “How can a manager lead us on the path to success?”

-Campaign managers play a crucial role in any fundraising effort.
+Capital campaign managers play a crucial role in any fundraising effort.
 They set the lead in planning, executing and monitoring projects.
 Campaign direction and progress revolves around the manager completing their tasks while assisting others with their work.

 Here are the key duties you should expect your manager to accept during a campaign.